dfinity/portal/docs/developer-docs/integrations/multi-chain/ckerc20-faq.md

 ## What is the current state of ck-ERC20 project?

 This project is still under development.
+Please check back later for updated information.

 ## What is the purpose of CK-ERC20?